100 High Street

 Buffalo General Medical Center

 The pharmacist-managed anticoagulation clinic has been actively seeing patients since 1994.
 The pharmacist, under the supervision of a physician director, is responsible for initiating, monitoring and adjusting anticoagulation therapy.
-The pharmacy resident is responsible for providing coverage, under the supervision of the anticoagulation pharmacist during the eight weeks of residency during their medical rotation.
+The pharmacy resident is responsible for providing coverage, under the supervision of the anticoagulation pharmacist during their medicine rotation.

 Anticoagulation Management Service

 The Anticoagulation Management Service (AMS) operates as a pharmacist-driven consult service focused primarily on dosing warfarin (approximately 40-50 patients daily).
-The service’s responsibilities are divided between two pharmacists and several pharmacy student/interns.
+The service’s responsibilities are divided between two pharmacists.
 Through a P&T approved protocol, the pharmacist monitors all patients on anticoagulants in the hospital.

 The AMS pharmacist is responsible for writing initial consults, daily progress notes, daily orders for warfarin and necessary labs, and providing recommendations on “bridging therapy” and DVT prophylaxis.
 The pharmacist also provides a notice and recommendation for follow-up to the next provider after discharge.
 This pharmacist also serves as a liaison to the medical and nursing staff on other anticoagulant issues, especially, but not limited to, the treatment of heparin-induced thrombocytopenia (HIT).

-Finally, through the assistance of pharmacy students/interns, the pharmacists provide face-to-face and written education to all inpatients on warfarin.
-The pharmacy practice resident would be responsible for providing coverage for this service during an elective four-week rotation.
+Finally, with the assistance of pharmacy students/interns, the pharmacists provide face-to-face and written education to all inpatients on warfarin.
+The pharmacy resident would be responsible for providing coverage for this service during an elective four-week rotation.

 The coronary care unit (CCU) at Buffalo General is focused on the management of critical cardiac patients.
 The service consists of an attending cardiologist, a cardiology fellow, two to three medical residents, several medical interns, and a pharmacist.
 The pharmacist is responsible for providing evidence-based recommendations for appropriate cardiac pharmacotherapy management in addition to day to day management of critically ill patients.
 The pharmacist manages drug therapies through verbal/written recommendations in compliance with Kaleida Health’s approved protocols.
 The pharmacist also reports any adverse drug reactions (ADR) and medication errors.
 The pharmacist may be called upon to discuss various pharmacotherapy topics with the medical team in small group sessions.
 There is opportunity for observation of invasive and non-invasive cardiac procedures.
 Finally, weekly therapeutics discussions and a formal evidenced based medicine topic presentation are requirements for successful completion of this rotation.
 This is a 4-week elective experience.

 The clinical pharmacist is also responsible for ADR and Medication Error reporting involving team patients.
-Each Pharmacy Practice Resident is precepted by the clinical pharmacist for eight weeks.
+Each Pharmacy Practice Resident is precepted by the clinical pharmacist for six weeks.

 The major goal of this rotation is to provide a clinical pharmacy practice environment for the resident to apply the clinical, communication and teaching skills necessary to interact in a multidisciplinary emergency medicine environment.